xta0/xta0.me/_posts/2025-01-12-GenAI-Stable-Diffusion-CLIP.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-clip-01.png">

-Here is the high-level steps of the training process:
+Here are the high-level steps of the training process:

-1. Let a batch of images goes through an image encoder(a ResNet50/ViT model) to produce the feature embeddings $I_e$.
+1. Let a batch of images go through an image encoder (a ResNet50/ViT model) to produce the feature embeddings $I_e$.
-2. Let a batch of the corresponding text caption go through a text encoder([a Transformer model](#appendix-1-clip-text-encoder-model-architecture)) to produce the text embedding $T_e$.
+2. Let a batch of the corresponding text captions go through a text encoder ([a Transformer model](#appendix-1-clip-text-encoder-model-architecture)) to produce the text embedding $T_e$.
 3. Calculate the embedding cosine similarities between $I_e$ and $T_e$
 4. Update both encoders' weights to maximize the similarity for the correct pairs (the blue squares along the diagonal direction in the diagram)
 5. Update both encoders' weights to minimize the similarity for the incorrect pairs (white squares in the diagram)